Why is Sound On Screen a thing?

 Once logged in, download links appear for the various mix and stems that are available on each product page, and full details for cue sheet logging purposes.

 Licensing is exactly the same as regular production music – Sound On Screen is an MCPS / PRS Production Music library.
-There’s no other fees to pay or forms to fill in aside from these.
+Please see the Licensing page for more details.

 What mix or stem options are there?